-'We cannot allow them to win', says Foreign Secretary of oppressive regimes that persecute religious minorities
+'We cannot allow them to win' - Foreign Secretary criticises oppressive regimes that persecute religious minorities

 Foreign Secretary Liz Truss has spoken of her desire to see a global 'Network of Liberty' take a united stand in opposition against oppressive regimes that persecute religious minorities.